 - You must pay for the qualified education expenses in the same tax year you cash in your Series I savings bonds.

-- You must be at least 24 years or older on the first day of the month in which you bought the bonds.
-If you were 18 years old, for instance, you wouldn't be eligible to use the Series I savings bonds to pay for you or your family's college costs; you'd still be stuck with the tax bill.
+- You must be at least 24 years old on the first day of the month in which you bought the bonds.
+If you were 18 years old, for instance, you wouldn't be eligible to use the Series I savings bonds to pay for your or your family's college costs; you'd still be stuck with the tax bill.

-- If you are using your Series I savings bonds to pay for the college education of a child or other minor for whom you list as a dependent, the bonds must be registered in your name and/or the name of your spouse.
+- If you are using your Series I savings bonds to pay for the college education of a child or other minor whom you name as a dependent, the bonds must be registered in your and/or your spouse's name.
 You can list your child as the I bond beneficiary, but you cannot list them as the owner.
 Otherwise, you won't get the tax exemption on the I bonds when using them to pay for college.

 - If you're married, you and your spouse must file a joint tax return to qualify for the Series I savings bonds tax benefits.

 - You must meet the income limits set forth by the Treasury Department to qualify for the tax benefits of the Series I savings bonds.
 You may have to make a few detailed calculations to find out whether you qualify.
-IRS form 8815 can help with this.
+IRS form 8815 can help.
 For 2020, the interest deduction phases out at $82,350 modified AGI and is completely gone at $97,350.
 For married joint filers, the tax benefits are reduced at $123,550 and are completely gone once your modified adjusted gross income exceeds $153,550.

 - The college, vocational school, or university must meet federal assistance standards, such as the guaranteed student loan program.
 Otherwise, you won't get the Series I bond tax exclusion.